gabryellekrueger/gabryellekrueger/README.md

 # Welcome to my Github! 👋

-I'm a former chemistry student that found this new love for coding in 2020 💻🧪
+I'm a former chemistry student that found a love for coding in 2020 💻🧪

 I'm passionate about solving problems and learning.
 Always open to feedback, so feel free to contact me anytime!